Xxnobody/Binding-of-Isaac-Coop-Enhanced/README.md

 ## Issues
 All issues should either be reported here in the Issues tab, or by posting on the Steam Page.
 Please include:
-	* Console logs (Required)
+- Console logs (Required)
-	* How to replicate the bug
+- How to replicate the bug.
-	* Any mods that contributed to the bug
+- Any mods that contributed to the bug.